-For the purpose of this NOFO, an intervention is defined as a manipulation of the subject or subject's environment for the purpose of modifying one or more health-related biomedical or behavioral processes and/or endpoints or outcomes.
-Examples include, but not limited to, delivery systems (e.g., telemedicine, face-to-face interviews); strategies to change health-related behavior(s) (e.g., diet, cognitive therapy, exercise, development of new habits); treatment strategies; prevention strategies; and, diagnostic strategies.
-For this definition, a manipulation or task would be regarded as an intervention if it is used to modify a health-related biomedical or behavioral outcome.
-However, a manipulation or task used expressly for measurement, and not modification, would not be considered an intervention for this NOFO.
-Source: Frequently Asked Questions, NIH clinical trials questions. https://grants.nih.gov/grants/policy/faq_clinical_trial_definition.htm#5226_Accessed_August 27, 2019.
+1 For the purpose of this NOFO, an "intervention" is defined as a manipulation of the subject or subject's environment to modify one or more health-related biomedical or behavioral processes and/or endpoints or outcomes for children and adolescents with ASD/DD.
+Examples include, but are not limited to, delivery systems (e.g., telemedicine, face-to-face interviews); strategies to change health-related behavior(s) (e.g., diet, cognitive therapy, exercise, development of new habits); treatment strategies; prevention strategies; and diagnostic strategies.
+A manipulation or task would be regarded as an intervention if it is used to modify a health-related biomedical or behavioral outcome.
+A manipulation or task used expressly for measurement, and not modification, would not be considered as an intervention.
+Source: National Institutes of Health, Office of Extramural Research Frequently Asked Questions: NIH clinical trial definition.
+Available at: https://grants.nih.gov/grants/policy/faq_clinical_trial_definition.htm#5226.
+Accessed August 27, 2019.